nevinera/traverse/rules/heroes.md

 A Hero's capabilities are determined solely by the skills that he chooses initially and after each dungeon.
-There are six primary skills and six secondary skills - you start each campaign with one of each.
+There are six primary skills and six secondary skills - you start each campaign with two.
 Each skill comes with a skill card containing passive bonuses and occasionally abilities that are permanently available, and comes with a pool of ability cards that may be included in a hero deck.
 The reverse side of each skill card contains a list of the cards in its pool, and any restrictions on their inclusion - many